davidgiven/cowgol/doc/toolchain.md

 You also need a simplifier, which breaks down complex backend instructions.
-This is much smaller, but pretty subtle, and I spent ages removing bugs from the 6502 one (and probably adding new ones).
+This is much smaller, but pretty subtle, and I spent ages removing bugs from the 6502 one (and probably adding new ones); I've rewritten it completely at least once.
 If you're on a register architecture, life may be easier as there are fewer address modes to deal with.